dataArtisans/flink-training-web/web/exercises/mailStats.md

 ### Expected Output

-There are several ways to emit the data of the program.
-The easiest is to print it to the std-out using the `DataSet.print()` method.
+The easiest way to emit data from a Flink program is to print it to the std-out using the `DataSet.print()` method.
 The expected output for this task looks like:

 ~~~
 (2014-09,fhueske@apache.org,16)